I’m an indie author, and proud of it. But the learning curve has been steep! If you’re interested in this path, the resources on this page may help.

 Testing Titles, Covers, Descriptions with PickFu

-Not sure about a book title, or trying to decide which cover will be more effective?
-PickFu makes A/B testing painless and, dare I say, fun?
 You create the head-to-head matchups, define an audience, and sit back as the results pour in.
 You get detailed input from people you don’t know – so they’re not trying to say what they think you want to hear.
 And it happens so quickly, you can run a virtual tournament of book titles to come up with the final contenders.
-Check it out.

-Creating Beautiful Ebooks with Vellum
+Creating Beautiful Books with Vellum*

 Amazon Keyword Research

 AnswerThePublic is another great tool for seeing what people are searching for.
 The basic service is free and will provide valuable insight.
-(This is also an affiliate link.)

 Doing Online Webinars and Video Interviews